jcasey2020/Interactive-Computerized-Garden/README.txt

     Select the type of plant you'd like to input: Flower, Herb, Vegetable, or Cactus --> top left menu

-    Click on any plot in the garden --> lower-half grid
+    Click on any plot in the garden --> lower-half grid Nothing will happen

-    To plant, select the cell in the garden that you wish you put your plant, it will automatically populate
+    To plant, select the plot in the garden that you wish you put your plant, it will automatically populate

         Be careful!!!
 Once you plant your seeds you cannot dig them up again.